verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

     backupProfile:
       name: <backupProfileName>
       dumpInstance:
         storage:
-          ociObjectStorage:
+          s3:
+             bucketName: <The Object store bucket.
+See the MySQL Operator prerequisites section.>
+             config: <Kubernetes secret name.
+See the MySQL Operator prerequisites section.>
+             endpoint: < OCI S3 object store endpoint. >
-            prefix: <prefix name.
-This folder will be auto created>
+             prefix: <The prefix name.
+This folder will be automatically created.>
-            bucketName: <object store bucket.
-This must be exist as noted in pre-requisites section>
-            credentials: <Kubernetes secret name created in the prerequisite section>
+             profile: default
 EOF
 ```

 **NOTE:**
-- The `credentials` in `mysql-backup-secret` are those you created previously in the `keycloak` namespace.
+- The `config` value is `mysql-backup-secret`, which is the name of the secret that you created previously in the `keycloak` namespace.
 - The `clustername` has to be `mysql`.
 - The `namespace` has to be `keycloak`.
+- The `profile` value is the profile for the security credentials.
+In this case, it is `default`.

 The following is an example of a `MySQLBackup` resource to initiate a MySQL backup: